This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Is Mamonde Cruelty Free?

-It should also be noted that Mamonde is owned by AMOREPACIFIC, a parent corporation that owns several other beauty brands that also sell in mainland China (like Laneige and Sulwhasoo) and are required to test on animals by law.
+In addition, Mamonde is owned by AMOREPACIFIC, a corporation that owns several other beauty brands that sell in China (like Laneige and Sulwhasoo) and also required to test on animals by law.

 Mamonde Cruelty Free Claims